if you're privacy-conscious

 Staying private

 Some people will (reasonably) hesitate before submitting weekly meeting data tied — even loosely — to their employer.
 This page is for them.
-It explains the protections we've built in, and what you can layer on top if you want belt-and-suspenders.
+It explains what we protect, what we can't, and what you can layer on top.

 disclaimer first